Engelhard de Pee

 He is best known for his 1601 self-portrait as Saint Luke Painting the Virgin, in which he portrays the Madonna in a modernized version of the Salus Populi Romani icon based on the legend of Luke's portrait of Mary.
-This reflected his Jesuit take on popular theological debate of his times.
-This was probably his masterpiece for the local guild as he is registered as master in the Munich Guild of St. Luke in 1601.
+This reflected his Jesuit take on popular theological debates of his times.
+This was probably his masterpiece for the local guild as he was registered as master in the Munich Guild of St. Luke in 1601.